-All information relating to you as a Mental Health Court (MHC) Participant is strictly confidential.
+All information relating to Mental Health Court (MHC) Participant is strictly confidential.
 Any information viewed by MHC personnel or providers shall not be shared with any outside party.
 MHC Participants shall be required to sign a Consent for Release/Disclosure of Confidential Information.
-If you refuse to sign the Consent for Release/Disclosure of Confidential Information, the MHC Referral is closed and a report sent to the referral source, Judge, prosecutor, and defense counsel explaining you are not eligible for MHC due to refusal to sign Consent for Release/Disclosure of Confidential Information.
+If Participant refuses to sign the Consent for Release/Disclosure of Confidential Information, the MHC Referral is closed and a report sent to the referral source, Judge, prosecutor, and defense counsel explaining the individual is not eligible for MHC due to refusal to sign Consent for Release/Disclosure of Confidential Information.